Africa Last Minute Cruise Deals (2023): Last Minute Cruises to Africa - Cruise Critic

 You know where and why.
 You deserve to go with Windstar.
 This is your last chance to get up to $1,000 Onboard Credit on a private yacht style cruise.
 See bucket-list destinations like Bora Bora, Mykonos, and less-visited ports, enjoying authentic excursions and events.
 Book by 11/17/22.Read More

-Popular Africa cruises often sail to Cape Town, Walvis Bay, Durban, Port Elizabeth and Richards Bay during their cruise itinerary.
-Africa cruises could leave from Cape Town.
-Most commonly, Africa cruises sail for 10-14 Days days.
+Popular Africa cruises often sail to Durban during their cruise itinerary.
+Africa cruises could leave from Durban.
+Most commonly, Africa cruises sail for 1-2 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.